-Keeping an appointment with your dentist every six months is a cornerstone of good oral hygiene.
+Keeping an appointment with your dentist every six months is a cornerstone of good oral hygiene, but it’s always important to think about when you should visit the dentist.
 However, if you think your mouth might not be at its best, Fairfax dentist Dr. Pamela Marzban can assess your teeth and gums and help you keep your smile in perfect shape.

 Symptoms of Dental Problems

-Any disorder of the teeth or gums has its own set of symptoms, but there are some general indicators that your mouth might not be as healthy as it could be:
+Any disorder of the teeth or gums has its own set of symptoms, but there are some general indicators that you should visit the dentist because your mouth might not be as healthy as it could be:

 - Sensitive or painful teeth, especially when eating or drinking something hot or cold